KhaliqueN/KhaliqueN.github.io/research/index.md

 <div class="col-md-10 order-md-1">

-### Protein complex perturbation via alternative splicing
+### Understanding how alternative splicing perturb protein complexes

 Alternative splicing (or simply 'splicing') results in multiple protein isoforms from a single gene.
 Proteins function by physically interacting with each other to form protein complexes.